lucasvalenteds/poc-kafka-sse/README.md

 We want to have an application based on streams of events managed by Kafka.
 To achieve that goal we have three participants.

-The `producer` is a Node.js script that sends random messages to a Kafka topic.
+The `producer` is a Java program that sends random messages to a Kafka topic.

 The `consumer` is a Node.js server that reads messages from the topic when HTTP requests are made and streams those messages back (SSE).